CS250-PACU/IC04-OperatorOverloading/README.md

 RationalSet.

 *** I want to rewrite this so that the students do one function at a time.
-I'm worried that jumping into all three is too much for them ***'
+I'm worried that jumping into all the functions at once is too much for them ***

 # class Rational
 1.	overload << to output a Rational object in the form 1/2.